full

 Speaker:

-thing they found in being able to help and inspire each other.
+and the beautiful thing they found in being able to help and inspire each other.

 Speaker: